FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: More experimental results

 \subsection{Flood mitigation with one event}

-In Fig. \ref{fig:visualize_flood_mitigation_s1}, we visualize the results of different models for the \texttt{Flood Manager} on a short event spanning 18 hours from September 3rd (09:00) to September 4th (03:00) in 2019 for one location of interest.
+In Figure \ref{fig:visualize_flood_mitigation_s1}, we visualize the results of different models for the \texttt{Flood Manager} on a short event spanning 18 hours from September 3rd (09:00) to September 4th (03:00) in 2019 for one location of interest.
 Below are the corresponding experiment results.
+Our GTN shows the best performance in flood mitigation.